TAFCS Bylaws (r. November 2015)

 f) It shall transact other business as may properly come before the assembly of members.

-g) It shall give guidance to state delegates to the AAFCS Senate and receive a report of and consider such decisions made by the AAFCS Senate as deemed appropriate by the TAFCS Executive Board.
+g) It shall give guidance to state delegates to the AAFCS Leadership Council and receive a report of and consider such decisions made by the AAFCS Leadership Council as deemed appropriate by the TAFCS Executive Board.

 ARTICLE VII: MEMBERSHIP, DUES AND PRIVILEGES